huiwenzhang/stable-baselines/docs/guide/checking_nan.rst

 VecCheckNan Wrapper
 -------------------

-In order to find when and from where the invalid value originated from, Stable-baselines comes with a ``VecCheckNan`` wrapper.
+In order to find when and from where the invalid value originated from, stable-baselines comes with a ``VecCheckNan`` wrapper.

 It will monitor the actions, observations, and rewards, indicating what action or observation caused it and from what.